tddschn/itsm-carbon-footprint-dashboard/README.md

 As of Oct 2022, Anima does not support Vue 3 / Vite, the original exported code was using Vue 2 with Vue CLI.

 I tried to migrate the Vue 3 but it didn't work, so I'm kind of stuck with the Vue 2 stack for now.
+The Vue 3 setup is on branch [`vite`](#the-vite-branch).

 See also [changelog](#changelog)